tauseedzaman/laravel-customer-support/README.md

 <a href="https://packagist.org/packages/munafio/chatify"><img src="https://poser.pugx.org/munafio/chatify/license?style=flat-square" alt="License"></a>
 </p>

-## Chatify Based Laravel Customer Support Package
+## Chatify-Based Laravel Customer Support Package
-This is the customer service version for chatify package, we have customized the chatify so this can be used as customer service live chat package... its not completed yet
+This is the customer service version for Chatify package, we have customized the Chatify so this can be used as a customer service live chat package... its not completed yet

-this will allow webmaster to chat live with there customers,
+this will allow webmasters to chat live with their customers,

 ## Installation